DavesCodeMusings/repl-buddy/README.md

 Still, it's better than nothing.
 If you like the functionality, add the line `from repl_buddy import *` to your boot.py.

 ### Some important notes about `recv()`
-`recv()` takes the place of `cat<<EOF >filename.txt` in the *nix shell.
+`recv()` has no direct analog in the *nix shell.
+It takes the place of using `cat<<EOF >filename.txt` to send STDIN to a file.
 It offers a convenient way to upload text files (including Python code) to the microcontroller by pasting into the terminal.
 Using just `recv()` with no parameters writes to a file called recv.txt and is terminated by the string 'EOF' on a line by itself.
-This can be changed by supplying `eof_marker` as a named parameter or as a second positional parameter.
-For example, `recv('package.json', '---DONE---')
+EOF can be changed by supplying `eof_marker` as a named parameter or as a second positional parameter.
+For example, `recv('settings.json', '---DONE---') will stop accepting input and close the file when '---DONE---' is entered on a line by itself.

 #### Caveats
 Using `recv()` from Thonny results in an extra blank line after every line of text for some reason.
 This does not happen when using `mpremote`.